Abrasives

 cylindrical

-A three-dimensional (3D) figure with a circular base and top connect by parallel walls.
+Having a three-dimensional (3D) shape consisting of a circular base and top connected by parallel walls.
+Cylindrical grinding wheels are used for workpiece interiors.

 deburring